What is a Microsoft Regional Director?

 • Community impact through speaking, writing, mentoring, organizing events, or leading initiatives

 The program is selective, global, and intentionally small.
-Appointments are time-bound and are typically renewed every two years, which means continued participation depends on ongoing impact and continued alignment with the purpose of the program.
+RD appointments are generally structured as two-year terms, which means continued participation depends on ongoing impact and continued alignment with the purpose of the program.

 What is expected of a Microsoft Regional Director?